frenetisch-applaudierend/mocka/Readme.md

 To use Mocka in your tests include it using `#import <Mocka/Mocka.h>`.

+## Prefixed Syntax

+Mocka does not use prefixes by default.
+If you experience problems because of this add `#define MCK_DISABLE_NICE_SYNTAX` before importing any Mocka header.

 # Usage

 This is an example of a simple test using Mocka.